jawordpressorg/core-handbook/core/about/release-cycle/block-editor-release-process-for-major-releases.md

 However, there are still many older experimental APIs in Gutenberg that can be recognized by the `__experimental` prefix.
 These can be functions, properties, or variables found throughout the codebase.
 For every release, it’s customary to audit these and check if any are ready for stabilization.
 Stabilization must be done before the Beta 1 release (ideally at least two weeks beforehand), as renames during the Beta phase are not possible.

+There’s two solutions to an experimental/unstable API: either make it public, or make it completely private.
+In either case the original function should be kept and deprecated.

+### Updating the Private API consent string

+The consent string for unlocking private APIs is intended to change on a regular basis.
+To update the consent string:

+1. Come up with a new consent string, the string should mention that themes or plugins opting in to unstable and private features will break in future versions of WordPress.
+2. Ensure the consent string has not being used previously.
+3. Append the new string to the history list in the Private API package’s read me.
+4. Replace the consent string in the following locations:
+    *   in the getting started section of the Private API package’s read me
+    *   in the `src/implementation.js` file of the Private API package
+    *   in the `src/lock-unlock.js` file located in packages consuming private APIs
+    *   search the full code base for any other occurrences

+**Note**: The consent string is not used for user facing content and as such should *not* be made translatable via the internationalization features of WordPress.

+Updating the consent string is considered a task and can be done during the late stages of a WordPress release.

 ### How to run the audit

 Generally speaking, the process is as follows: